 Investments are reported at fair value or estimated fair value.
-Investments that do not have an established market value are reported at estimated fair value, as determined by the Trust's management.
+Investments that do not have an established market value are reported at estimated fair value determined by the Trust's management.

-As of December 31, 2020, the Trust holds City of Detroit Financial Recovery Bonds, Series 2014B(1) and 2014B(2) with a face value of \$198,900,999 and an estimated market value of \$161,159,534.
-The bonds do not have a readily determinable market value given the illiquidity and limited trading of these bonds.
+As of December 31, 2024, the Trust holds City of Detroit Financial Recovery Bonds, Series 2014B(1) and 2014B(2) with a face value of \$5 million and an estimated market value of \$3,862,850.
 Management's estimates of these values are based on information provided by investment custodians and other pricing services.
-Because they are not readily marketable, their estimated value is subject to uncertainty and, therefore, may differ significantly from the values that would have been used had a ready market for these securities existed.
-The City of Detroit, Michigan's ability to pay both interest and principal on this obligation has a significant impact on the value of these B notes, and given the significant concentration the Trust has in these investments, any significant change in the value of this investment could significantly impact the ability of the Trust to pay benefits.
+The City of Detroit, Michigan's ability to pay both interest and principal on this obligation has a significant impact on the value of these B notes.